binipringle/intro-to-dh/documentation.md

 Python 3.7.6
 ```

 Yippee (unless you got errors).
-If you got errors, see the Anaconda troubleshooting guide.
+If you got errors, see the [Anaconda troubleshooting guide](https://docs.anaconda.com/anaconda/user-guide/troubleshooting/).

 ---

 # Installing Jekyll

 Jekyll is a static site generator written in Ruby.
-Ruby is a programming language.
 Ruby was probably installed with Ubuntu.
 To check, type

 ~~~ bash
 $ ruby -v